r2m2n8j/OOPsConcept/Class.md

-## Overloading
+# Overloading

 - Two methods are said to be overloaded if and only if both methods having same name but **different argument types**.
-- In overloading method resolution always take care by compiler based on reference type hence, overloading is also known as **Compile time Polymorphism, Static Polymorphism, and Early binding Polymorphism**.
+- In overloading method resolution always take care by compiler based on reference type **Parent p = new Child()** parent type hence, overloading is also known as **Compile time Polymorphism, Static Polymorphism, and Early binding Polymorphism**.

-# Case 1  Automatic Promotion in Overloading
+## Case 1  Automatic Promotion in Overloading
 - While resolving overloaded methods if existing matched method is not available that we won't get any compile time error immediately.
 - First it will promote argument to the next level and check whether matched method is available or not.
 - If matched method is available than it will be considered and if matched method is not available than compiler promote argument once again to the next level.